mdn/content/README.md

 cases, the reviewer has the right to close your pull request, and ask that you submit a separate pull request for each logical set of changes that belong together.

-1. If your pull request is more than a small change, there should already exist an issue that explains the need for that change, and you should reference that issue's ID (e.g.
-#1234) in your pull request's description.
-If an issue does not already exist, please
-create one at https://github.com/mdn/content/issues, explaining the motivation for the change.

-1. If your pull request contains any kind of significant complexity (it contains technical changes, and isn't just a typo fix, grammatical improvement, or formatting/structural change), please describe, in your pull request's description, why you're making the change, or reference an existing issue that describes the motivation for the change.
+1. If your pull request contains any kind of significant complexity (it contains technical changes, and isn't just a typo fix, grammatical improvement, or formatting/structural change), please describe why you're making the change and anything else we need to know about it.
+You can do this in your pull request's description, or reference an existing issue that describes the motivation for the change.
 You can reference an existing issue using `#` followed by the issue's ID, for example `#1234`.

 1. Do not re-open a pull request that a reviewer has closed.